TDStrasser/Kookaberry-Reference-Guide/docs/source/kookaberry.rst

 Physical Arrangement
 --------------------

-The physical arrangement of the Kookaberry is shown in :numref:`kberrylayout`.
+The physical arrangement of the Kookaberry is shown below.

 .. _kberrylayout:
 .. figure:: images/kberry-layout.png